cloudify-cosmo/docs.getcloudify.org/content/installation/installing-manager.md

    ...
    {{< /gsHighlight >}}

-### Changing the Manager Parameters
+### Configuring the Manager Settings

-After you install Cloudify Manager, you can change the parameters used by the installation.
-The configure command accepts the same CLI parameters as the install command, and it reads the config.yaml file for additional parameters.
+After you install Cloudify Manager, you can change the settings used by the installation and not reinstall the Cloudify components.
+The configure command accepts the same CLI settings as the install command, and it reads the config.yaml file for additional settings.

-* To change installation parameters:
+* To change installation settings:
-1. To change the default configuration settings, edit the ```/etc/cloudify/config.yaml``` file.
+1. To change the configuration settings, edit the [config.yaml file]({{< relref "installation/installing-manager.md#additional-cloudify-manager-settings" >}}).
 1. To configure Cloudify Manager, run: ```cfy_manager configure [--private-ip <PRIVATE_IP>] [--public-ip <PUBLIC_IP>] [--admin-password <password>] [-v]```

   * If you specify the private and public IP addresses and the administrator password in the config.yaml file, do not specify them in the command options.
   * If you do not specify an administrator password in the command options or the config.yaml file, the installation process generates a random password and shows it as output when the installation is complete.
   * If you use ```-v``` for the cfy_manager command, you can see additional debugging logs located at: ```/var/log/cloudify/manager/cfy_manager.log```.

+### Additional Cloudify Manager Settings

-The config.yaml ([View in GitHub](https://github.com/cloudify-cosmo/cloudify-manager-install)) contains more advanced configuration parameters, including:
+In addition to the command line options, the ```/etc/cloudify/config.yaml``` ([View in GitHub](https://github.com/cloudify-cosmo/cloudify-manager-install)) contains more advanced configuration settings, including:

 * Administrator password
 * Private and public IP address